csukuangfj/optimized_transducer/README.md

 Actually, the implementation is based on [torchaudio](https://github.com/pytorch/audio), so the two are functionally equivalent, i.e., they produce the same output for the same input.

-However, this project is more memory efficient and potentially faster (**TODO** this needs some benchmarks)
+However, this project is more memory efficient and potentially faster (**TODO:** This needs some benchmarks)

 ### How does it differ from [warp-transducer](https://github.com/HawkAaron/warp-transducer)